MakeSchool-Tutorials/Rainbow-Checklist/P00-Python-Installation/content.md

 Typing `python` in the terminal window will open the python interpreter in interactive mode.

-You may find it helpful to test some of the code out in interactive mode to make sure it works before putting it in a project.
+You may find it helpful to test some code in interactive mode and verify it works before putting it in a project.

 When you want to exit interactive mode call the exit function by typing `exit()` or hit ctl-d keys on the keyboard.